 Although the drought in some areas has caused the leaves to wilt long ago due to seasonal effects, some areas delay the leaves changing color due to warm weather.
 But the leaf peeping trip is still a good choice for family activities in autumn.
-So according to the environmental conditions everywhere in 2022, a map of the leaf-peeping trip has been drawn for you.
+So according to the environmental conditions everywhere in this year, a map of the leaf-peeping trip has been drawn for you.
 Grab the camera, let's go!

 Leaf peeping trip packing list

 Before you head out to enjoy the amazing maple leaves, remember to bring them along and check this list of items to prepare for your leaf-peeping adventure.

 Rechargeable Battery Pack: If you plan to take a lot of photos and videos on your trip, or if you just want to make sure Google Maps is always ready.
 Or if you need to charge your flashlight, headlamp during camping, you'll need a full battery backup kit.

 Portable Jump Starter: Reliable portable car battery chargers are critical for inclement weather, vehicles with older batteries, and unforeseen conditions

 Multifunction knives: When you choose to camp on the road, a multifunction knife helps a lot.
 Especially with a wine opener.